 This allows the listing agent and seller to ascertain whether you meet the co-op’s financial requirements.
 These financial requirements usually consist of the debt-to-income ratio and post-closing liquidity.

-Technically, New York State law does not require a REBNY statement with an offer.
+Technically, New York State law does not require a REBNY residential form financial statement with an offer.
 However, it has become the standard.
-All offers submitted to a listing agent (with or without a REBNY form) are required to get forwarded to the seller.
+All offers submitted to a listing agent (with or without a form) are required to get forwarded to the seller.

-Co-op board rejections frequently happen in NYC.
-The last thing you want is the denial to result from the buyer not passing all of the board’s financial requirements.
-Therefore, as a buyer, you should complete the REBNY Statement even if you feel that it’s somewhat invasive.
+Co-op board rejections frequently happen in NYC, and the last thing you want is the denial to result from the buyer not passing all of the board’s financial requirements.
+Therefore, as a buyer, you should complete the REBNY form financial Statement even if you feel it’s somewhat invasive.

-In general, co-op sponsor units, condos, and new construction, you will not request the buyer to include a REBNY Statement.
-For these situations, a pre-approval letter, proof of funds, as well as your offer level (price, % down, and contingencies) will suffice.
+Generally, you will not request the buyer to include a REBNY Statement, co-op sponsor units, condos, or new construction.
+For these situations, a pre-approval letter, proof of funds, and your offer level (price, % down, and contingencies) will suffice.

 Sellers use the form and listing brokerage firms to evaluate the relative strength of offers.
-They determine who remains the most financially qualified and most likely to pass the co-op board.
-If you are a financially stable candidate, it is a good thing.
-Because it can help make you stand out, especially in a bidding war.
+They determine who remains the most financially qualified and likely to pass the co-op board.
+An economically stable candidate is good because it can help make you stand out, especially in a bidding war.

-For those familiar with accounting, the REBNY form combines a personal balance sheet and an income statement.
+The REBNY form combines a personal balance sheet and an income statement for those familiar with accounting.

-We recommend that you complete this form ahead of time if you plan to buy in New York.
+We recommend completing this form ahead of time if you plan to buy in New York.
 Also, secure a mortgage pre-approval.
-When you find the apartment you love, you aren’t scrambling to get your documents ready to offer with your agent.
-No matter what agent you choose, or even if you decide to go it alone, the listing agent will likely still ask you to fill out this form.
+When you find the apartment you love, you aren’t scrambling to get your documents ready to offer to your agent.
+No matter what agent you choose, or if you decide to go alone, the listing agent will likely still ask you to fill out this form.

 Many times people express they are uncomfortable disclosing personal and financial information.
 Unfortunately, if you don’t include it, you may put yourself at a significant disadvantage.
 In the case of co-ops, the board application process is excruciating and intrusive.
 These items will eventually come up.

 It is good to disclose your financial information clearly and honestly upfront.
-If you can’t afford a co-op (or condo), it is best to know that early on so that you can move on to the next place.
+If you can’t afford a co-op (or condo), it is best to know early on to move on to the next place.
 Generally, the more transparent and clear your offer is, the more likely it will stand out from other buyers.

 Suppose you are planning to buy in NYC.
 In that case, we recommend that you complete this form ahead of time and secure a pre-approval.
-This way, when you find the apartment that you love, you aren’t scrambling to get your documents ready to make an offer with your agent.
+This way, when you find the apartment you love, you aren’t scrambling to prepare documents to make an offer with your agent.

-When you’re submitting bids, a REBNY financial statement doesn’t require backup.
-It is simply to give the seller and listing agent a ballpark sense of your finances.
+When submitting bids, a REBNY financial statement spreadsheet doesn’t require backup, and it simply gives the seller and listing agent a ballpark sense of your finances.
 If the seller is unsure the board approves you, they may come back and ask for additional detail and documentation.
-For example, say the board requires a debt to income ratio under 25%, and you are at 26%.
+For example, the board requires a debt to income ratio under 25%, and you are at 26%.

 If a substantial portion of your income is from an annual bonus, the listing agent may ask for your bonus for the last three years to ensure it hasn’t fluctuated too much.
-Whatever the request, your agent will be able to tell you if it is reasonable and relevant to the proposed transaction.
+Whatever the request, your agent can tell you if it is reasonable and relevant to the proposed transaction.